Batuka (song): Critical reception

+"Batuka" received generally positive reviews from music critics.
 Justin Ravitz from Refinery29 called the track "a defiant, joyful cry for rebellion with a rousing call-and-response structure".
 Nicholas Hautman of Us Weekly stated the song was "literally a banger", while C. M. from The Economist called it "hypnotic".
 C.M.'s opinion was shared by The Quietus' CJ Thorpe-Tracey.
 For musicOMH's Nick Smith, the song "could almost have been lifted from a Nelly Furtado album", while for Craig Jenkins from New York magazine, "Batuka" is "the kind of drum-driven call-and-response number M.I.A. and Diplo sold to the international community on Piracy Funds Terrorism 15 years ago".
 Xavi Sancho from El País wrote that the Batukadeiras Orchestra gives "a martial rhythm to something that could be a mix between Gwen Stefani and Carlinhos Brown and that ends in something, again, fresh and rich".
 Mike Wass of Idolator commented that the song successfully "combines a choir, African instruments and a Portuguese drum collective", while calling it "dynamic and utterly compelling".

 Sean Maunier from Metro Weekly opined that the song "may be the greatest departure for Madonna", and that her accompanied by the "all-women Batukadeiras Orchestra, produc[es] an absolutely otherworldly effect".
 Kristi Kates of the Northern Express newspaper said that fans would appreciate songs like "Batuka" on the album.
 Variety's Jeremy Helligar was similarly positive, selecting the song as one of the highlights from Madame X. Robbie Barnett from the Washington Blade noted that the song was one of "the most notable examples of the influence Portugal has injected into Madonna since she moved to Lisbon", coming off "like a fabulous jam session".
 Alexandra Pollard from The Independent classified it as a "rabble-rousing chant".
 In a mixed review, Wren Graves of Consequence of Sound commented that the Batukadeiras Orchestra provide a "much-needed spark" to "Batuka", though called the song "repetitive".
 A negative review was provided by Daniel Megarry from Gay Times, who ranked it as the last track on his list of Madame X's best tracks, saying, "Unfortunately, this song just didn't do anything for us.
 Nothing.
 Na-dah.
 Zilch."